List of Works P to S

 2023 Size 9Ocm x 75cm Acrylics on Canvas

 Papatuanuku The feminine force of nature.
-It tells a story of old Nanny Ripeka.
+It tells a story of old Nanny Ripeka next door.
 She waited at the bus stop for mum and her cousins to come home after school every day so they could work in the community garden.
-Her efforts ensured the tribe lived through the cold winters during the depression.
-My mum said we wouldn't be here if nanny had not been hard and raised the kids with a stick.
+Her sometimes harsh efforts ensured the tribe lived through the cold winters during the depression.
+My mum said none of us would be here if nanny had not been hard and raised them with a stick.

 2025 Size 1.2cm^ Acrylics on Canvas

 Rongoa the healing powers of bush medicine to Maori.
 Making poultices and drinks from the kawakawa plant was just one way of providing for medicinal needs.
-Other sources on the ground in the bush even dandilions were nutritious foods.
+Other sources on the ground in the bush even pakeha dandilions are a nutritious food if you have the sight of my big sister Ruby.

 2025 Size 75cm x 50cm Acrylics on Canvas

-Saint Catherine Church The different houses of faith I visited while growing up and the curiousity of christ being so different yet similiar to Maori spiritualism.
+Saint Catherine Church Tai Tokerau The different houses of faith I visited while growing up north and the curiousity of christ being so different yet similiar to Maori spiritualism.
+My father told mum it was a waste of time farm work needed to be done but mum stood her ground and let me seek the source of nga wairua o te pakeha.

 2024 Size 5Ocm x 75cm Acrylics on Canvas

-Seven Hei Tiki The pattern of bloodlines inherit of Hakopa blood.
+Seven Hei Tiki The major pattern of bloodlines inherit of Hakopa blood.
 Papa Hehe had seven children by blood and many more from whangai.
-He raised all his children equally within knowledge and understanding of our customs and protocols to leave a legacy for his mokopuna.
+He raised all his children equally within knowledge and understanding of our customs and protocols.
+He left a legacy for his mokopuna not easily seen today in modern times but seek it through nga karakia of Jacobs story mum said and the doorway will open for you.

 2023 Size 7Ocm x 65cm Acrylics on Canvas